ng2-ui/auto-complete/README.md

 This module is only improved and maintained by contributors like you;

-As a contributor, it's NOT required to be skilled in Javascript nor Angular2.
+As a contributor, it's NOT required to be skilled in Javascript nor Angular.
 You can contribute to the following;

   * Updating README.md